Part 1: Purpose

 - Expanded treatments: sealants – $15, mouth guard – $10, and whitening – $60.

-- First year students are able to bring their own patients at no charge.
-A typical appointment lasts approximately four hours.
+- First year dental students are able to bring their own patients at no charge for basic services.
+Expanded services are charged at the regular rates listed above.

 Subpart C: Payments and Billing

-- Payments are made at the Dental Clinic office window.
+- Payments must be made at the Dental Clinic office window.

 - Patients may pay prior to receiving the service or after invoicing.